 The Hooke Society (Hooke Soc) is run by a committee of PhD students and post-doc research associates and is the voice for students and post-doc researchers within the School of Physical Sciences.

-Hooke Soc. organises ad hoc social events for the whole of SPS, such as in-house film nights, trips to the cinema, games nights (featuring proper old fashioned board games!), murder mystery nights and, last year, even a trip to the Harry Potter studios in London.
+Hooke Soc. organises ad hoc social events for the whole of SPS, such as in-house film nights, trips to the cinema, games nights (featuring proper old fashioned board games!), murder mystery nights and a trip to the Harry Potter studios near London.
 As a society encouraging socialising and networking, it is also in charge of a weekly Friday social gathering whereby drinks and snacks can be enjoyed by everyone within SPS.

 In addition, the two major SPS annual events − the offsite Christmas lunch and summer BBQ − are run by the Hooke Soc. committee and usually attract up to 70 attendees from SPS.